infracloudio/moodle-acorn/tutorial.md

 ![](./assets/moodle-acornfile.png)

-There are 2 requirements for running Ruby on Rails Application
+There are 2 requirements for running Moodle Application
 - Application Itself
 - DB